-Authentication · Cloudflare Analytics API docs
+Authentication

 Use the Global API Key for authentication.
 Only use the Origin CA Key when you create origin certificates through the API.

-To create and configure GraphQL Analytics API tokens, see Configure an Analytics API token.
+To create and configure GraphQL Analytics API tokens, refer to Configure an Analytics API token .

-To find and retrieve API keys, as well as edit HTTP headers for authentication in GraphiQL, see Authenticate with a Cloudflare API key.
+To find and retrieve API keys, as well as edit HTTP headers for authentication in GraphiQL, refer to Authenticate with a Cloudflare API key .